Climate change in Connecticut: Sea level rise, wetland loss, and coastal flooding

 According to the Hartford Courant, the levels of the Long Island Sound "have been rising for decades, and its waters are warming.
 So is Connecticut's air.
 Shoreline flooding is more frequent".
-The EPA further reports:

-"Rising sea level erodes wetlands and beaches and increases damage from coastal storms.
+The EPA further reports "Rising sea level erodes wetlands and beaches and increases damage from coastal storms.
 Tidal wetlands are inherently vulnerable because of their low elevations, and shoreline development prevents them from migrating inland onto higher ground.
 Human activities such as filling wetlands have destroyed about one third of New England’s coastal wetlands since the early 1800s.
 Wetlands provide habitat for many bird species, such as osprey and heron, as well as several fish species.
 Losing coastal wetlands would harm coastal ecosystems and remove an important line of defense against coastal flooding.
 Coastal cities and towns will become more vulnerable to storms in the coming century as sea level rises, shorelines erode, and storm surges become higher.
 Storms can destroy coastal homes, wash out highways and rail lines, and damage essential communication, energy, and wastewater management infrastructure".

 Exacerbating the flood risks generated by ecosystem degradation, the state allows significant development to occur in floodplains and high-flood-risk areas.
 Indeed, new housing has been built between 2010 and 2019 in areas with high projected flood rates at three times the rate of non-risky areas.
 Though Connecticut state has tried to arrange buyback programs for housing and land on floodplains, cities and municipalities have fought back in many cases to protect their tax base.

 Economic and social impacts

 Ecosystems and agriculture

-"Warmer temperatures cause cows to eat less and produce less milk.
+According to the EPA "Warmer temperatures cause cows to eat less and produce less milk.
 That could reduce the output of Connecticut’s $70-million dairy industry, which provides 13 percent of the state’s farm revenue.
 Some farms may be harmed if more hot days and droughts reduce crop yields, or if more flooding and wetter springs delay their planting dates.
 Other farms may benefit from a longer growing season and the fertilizing effect of carbon dioxide".

 Human health

-"The risk of some diseases carried by insects may increase.
+According to the EPA "The risk of some diseases carried by insects may increase.
 The ticks that transmit Lyme disease are active when temperatures are above 45°F, so warmer winters could lengthen the season during which ticks can become infected or people can be exposed to the ticks.
 Higher temperatures would also make more of New England warm enough for the Asian tiger mosquito, a common carrier of West Nile virus.
 The number of cases may or may not increase, depending on what people do to control insect populations and avoid insect bites".